Open Sourcing our API Template~ NaN minutes

-- It implements neither CQRS nor Event Sourcing: these patterns are awesome but require a lot of very specific knowledge that are rare in the industry
+It implements neither CQRS nor Event Sourcing: these patterns are awesome but require a lot of very specific knowledge that is rare in the industry

 The code is here, if you consider writing a Scala application and you share some of our principles, it's probably a good idea to read it.

 If you liked what you just read, maybe you will want to join us?